Zenoll

 How AI Changes the Definition of a “Qualified Lead”

-From Explicit Statements to Implicit Signals
+Moving from Explicit Statements to Implicit Signals

-The Components of an AI-Driven Score
+The Components of a Dynamic Lead Score

 The Takeaway